Skip to contents

 formula

 An object of class formula: a symbolic description of the model to be fitted.
 Must be of the form Y - f ~ X, where Y is the name of the column corresponding to the observed outcome in the labeled data, f is the name of the column corresponding to the predicted outcome in both labeled and unlabeled data, and X corresponds to the features of interest (i.e., X = X1 + ... + Xp).
+See 1.
+Formula in the Details below for more information.

 method